aimms/documentation/webui/dialog-grid-pages.rst

 .. image:: images/dpG_widget_assigned_1.jpg
 			:align: center

-As it may be noticed in the last picture above, when a widget has more data than those which fit within the width of the assigned grid area, then the widget may get a horizontal scroll bar (and similarly a vertical scroll bar for the height).
+As it may be noticed in the last picture above, when a widget has more data than those which fit within the width of the assigned grid area, then the widget may get a horizontal scroll bar (and similarly, a vertical scroll bar in the case of the height).

 The dialog grid pages themselves do not have a scroll bar.
 Threfore, it is advisable to pick a suitable size and layout for the dialog grid page, depending on the widgets you want to place on it.
 You can change the size of the dialog grid page any number of times when in developer mode.
 However, the sizing options are not available to end users, so the sizes can no longer be changed after the application has been published.